opendatahub-io-contrib/ai-on-openshift/docs/demos/modelops-benchmarking/modelops-benchmarking.md

     - For the AI Engineer role that covers part 2 of the solution presented above.

     <b>NOTE</b>: The ModelOps tutorial must be completed before you can start the AI Engineer tutorial.

+### Pre-reqs

+- OpenShift is installed
+- OpenShift AI is installed
+- OpenShift AI is configured with a GPU
+- This tutorial was test with OpenShift AI 2.25 and OpenShift 4.19

+### Learning Outcomes

+- Implement a Two-Part ModelOps Strategy: Clearly distinguish between the responsibilities of the ModelOps or IT Operations team and a consuming AI Engineer or Developer team.
+- Understand how a central, trusted model registry acts as the hand-off between operations teams and application teams.
+- Configure OpenShift AI model registry and AI pipelines.
+- In the ModelOps tutorial, deploy and run a GuideLLM and lm-eval harness OpenShift pipeline.
+- In the AI Engineer tutorial, deploy and run a GuideLLM and lm-eval harness OpenShift AI Elyra pipeline that is compiled into a Kubeflow pipeline.
+- See how the benchmark results are stored in the OpenShift AI model registry to easily compare results based on default and custom datasets.

+### Personas

+The terms ModelOps and AI Engineer are used throughout this tutorial.
+Since these might not be well defined or dedicated roles in your organization we'll offer the following role mapping for this tutorial:

+- ModelOps - In your organization this could be your IT operations team or DevOps team.
+- AI Engineer - In your organization this could be an application developer or a data scientist.

 **Special Thanks**